 McGuire's professional career includes time with the Falkirk Football Club in Scotland, the Des Moines Menace Professional Soccer Club and the Arizona Sahuaros Professional Soccer Club.

 McGuire holds a United States Soccer Federation Class A license.
 He joined the University of California family with his wife, Jesica, daughter, Kelyn, and sons, Ethan and Owen.

-Cori Alexander - Camp Director/Assistant Coach/Goalkeeper Coach
+Cori (Alexander) Callahan - Camp Director/Assistant Coach/Goalkeeper Coach

-Alexander came to Berkeley by way of University of San Diego, where she served as an assistant coach for the 2010 season with the Toreros.
+Callahan came to Berkeley by way of University of San Diego, where she served as an assistant coach for the 2010 season with the Toreros.
 Prior to that, she played professionally in the WPS for Sky Blue FC.
 She was the seventh overall draft pick in 2008 and was part of the inaugural WPS Championship in 2009.

-Just before joining the Cal staff, Alexander volunteered her time to be a part of the Indonesia America Soccer Exchange, coaching more than 300 Indonesian girls and disabled youth as an ambassador to the United States.
+Just before joining the Cal staff, Callahan volunteered her time to be a part of the Indonesia America Soccer Exchange, coaching more than 300 Indonesian girls and disabled youth as an ambassador to the United States.
 The federally funded trip aided in improving relations between the two countries as well as removing stereotypes, judgments and barriers through the game of soccer.
-Alexander, along with her fellow volunteers, helped build community, and brought together various faiths and economic levels all the while empowering youth and women through sport and educating local coaches.
+Callahan, along with her fellow volunteers, helped build community, and brought together various faiths and economic levels all the while empowering youth and women through sport and educating local coaches.